0xRafaelnicolau/audit-payment-splitter/README.md

 ## Audit Payment Splitter

-**Allows for payments to be split across multiple phases of an audit.**.
+**Allows payments to be split across multiple phases of an audit.**

 ## Usage